dipolexchange/docs/docs/products/yield-farming/farm-guide.md

 This shows the fee for harvesting as it appears in the MetaMask wallet.
 Different wallets will show the information a little differently.
 Consider leaving your rewards to grow for a while so you pay fees less often.

 And that's all there is to it!
-You may also want to look at [how to use DipoleSwap Syrup Pools](https://dipolexchange.github.io/docs/get-started/syrup-pool-guide) to earn rewards.
+You may also want to look at [how to use DipoleSwap Pools](https://dipolexchange.github.io/docs/products/pool/pool-guide) to earn rewards.

 Happy farming!